hugomanguinhas/europeana_experiments/exp-iri/README.md

 ```

 *The purpose of this work was therefore to conduct an investigation over the full Europeana dataset in order to assess the extent of the issues related to invalid IRI and recognize the different patterns that originate them in the hope that they can be reported back to the data provider but also be corrected or minimized in the data so that software agents do not have to struggle when consuming Europeana data.*

-This github project contains the source code that was developed to collect the necessary information and process it for this investigation.

-Contact: Hugo Manguinhas (hugo.manguinhas@europeana.eu)

 ## 2. Methodology